Skip to Content

 Screenshot of MarketMuse Research showing related topics.

-Topic variants include the keyword phrase for example, ‘treat root rot’ would be a variant of the phrase ‘root rot.’
+Topic variants around that phrase would include, ‘treat root rot.”
 Variants can be helpful in adding variety to your writing to further engage your audience.

 When you create content that draws a relevant audience, that content is much more likely to drive real results to your bottom line.
 A central question in organic search marketing is conversion: you draw pageviews on your website, but how many visitors will convert to customers?
 By prioritizing relevance, you’re more likely to draw the right audience that will actually buy your products and services.